TiredSkitarii/dragons-dice-gaming-club/README.md

 - **Club Information:** gives information on the Club to prospective users
 - **Location Information:** gives information on the location of the club to prospective users
 - **Timetable:** sets out when the regular activities at the club occur, allowing potential users to plan their visits to the club
--** Events Cards:** Clearly set out individual events being run by the club, with a breif outline and a call to action to allow for users to easily join the event
+- **Events Cards:** Clearly set out individual events being run by the club, with a breif outline and a call to action to allow for users to easily join the event
 - **Contact Form:** A clear and straightforward form to allow for users to contact the Club, to perform any of the actions they have been previouslty prompted to do.

 ### Additonal Features to add in future